Algomen/WebDevBootcamp/Notes.md

 - flex-direction: -> This is set in the parent element
     - row
     - column
-- flex-basis: 50px -> This is set in the child element
+- flex-basis: 50px -> This is set in the child element and sets the size of the element

 ## Flex Layout
 - order: 3; -> Applied to child.
 By default is 0